 I regularly teach and perform gallbladder surgery and hernia surgery on a weekly basis and run a National Hernia course several times a year in Leicester.
 Most of my surgery is laparoscopic which usually means patients can be discharged home the same day.
 This would include patients with gallstones, inguinal hernias or groin pain requiring an operation.
 Patients with larger abdominal wall hernias may require more extensive surgery and therefore require a longer stay in hospital.
 In addition to gallstone surgery and hernia surgery I also perform surgery on the liver for liver cancer and also on the pancreas for pancreatic cancer.
 These operations require specialist teams which are usually undertaken at the larger Leicester General Hospital which is part of the University Hospitals Leicester.

 I continue to lecture and speak at international congresses all around the world and have done for the past 20 years.
 I have sat on international committees dealing with liver surgery, hernia surgery and groin pain.
 I have been a regular speaker at the American Hernia Society, the European Hernia Society and was honoured to be an invited speaker at the 1st World Congress of Abdominal Wall and Hernia Surgery in Milan, 2015.
 I also spoke at the European Hernia Congress in Vienna in 2017.

-I have recently been appointed as Professor of Surgery for my commitment to teaching, research and the development of pioneering advances in medicine.
+I was appointed as Professor of Surgery for my commitment to teaching, research and the development of pioneering advances in medicine.
 I developed a microwave machine to treat patients with liver cancer and I am proud that this machine is now being used all over the UK and cancer centres in Europe, the United States of America and the rest of the world.
 Over 200 microwave machines are now being used throughout the world (see article below).